panzerdp/dmitripavlutin.com/content/posts/2016-09-14-javascript-unicode/index.md

 The common way to determine the string length is, of course, accessing the `myString.length` property.
 This property indicates the number of code units that a string has.

-The evaluation of string length that contains code points from BPM works usually as expected:
+The evaluation of string length that contains code points from BMP works usually as expected:

 ```javascript
 var color = 'Green';